 We rely on certain contract manufacturers to produce a majority of our products.
 We may experience operational difficulties with our contract manufacturers, including reductions in the availability of production capacity, failure to comply with product specifications, insufficient quality control, failure to meet production deadlines, increases in manufacturing costs and longer lead time.
 Our contract manufacturers may experience disruptions in their manufacturing operations due to equipment breakdowns, labor strikes or shortages, natural disasters, component or material shortages, cost increases, violation of environmental, health or safety laws and regulations, health epidemics, or other problems.
-For example, the outbreak of coronavirus disease, or the COVID-19 outbreak, widely and negatively impacted supply chains in China, especially in the early months of 2020.
+For example, the COVID-19 outbreak widely and negatively impacted supply chains in China especially between 2020 and 2022.
 Our contract manufacturers' operations were disrupted during this period, which in turn to some degree adversely affected our business and results of operations.
-We may be unable to pass potential cost increases resulting from disruptions experienced by us or our contract manufacturers to our customers.
-We may have disputes with our contract manufacturers, which may result in litigation expenses, divert our management's attention and cause supply shortages to us.
+Starting in December 2022, most of the travel restrictions and quarantine requirements in China were lifted, and the situation has been significantly improved and normalized since January 2023.
+However, in the event of any resurgence of the COVID-19 or other similar pandemic, we may be unable to pass potential cost increases resulting from disruptions experienced by us or our contract manufacturers to our customers and we may have disputes with our contract manufacturers, which may result in litigation expenses, divert our management's attention and cause supply shortages to us.
 In addition, we may not be able to renew contracts with our contract manufacturers for our existing products or identify contract manufacturers who are capable of producing new products we target to launch in the future.